wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 == Screenshots ==

 1. Chat window: A chat with a LiveChat operator.
+2. Online Visitors: see who's shopping in the web based interface
+3. Online Visitors: see who's shopping in the PC interface
+4. Online Visitors: see who's shopping in the Mac interface
+5. Even LiveChat's website is based on Wordpress!

 == Changelog ==

 = 3.2.5 =
 * Updated trunk